There are always opportunities to get involved with the life of St John's.

 Please contact the Church Office, or the relevant contact person below, if you would like to help fill any of the roles above.
 You can find out more about each of the voluntary teams at St John's below, all of them are keen to welcome new volunteers so please do get in touch if you have a specific area you would like to be involved with, even if they are not in the list above.

-Alpha needs a big team of people to help with: publicity, cooking meals, baking cakes, serving food, washing up, hosting and helping in the discussion groups and to pray for the team and guests.
+Alpha needs a team of people to help with: cooking meals, serving food, washing up, and helping in the discussion groups and to pray for the team and guests.
 If you can help in any way please ask the Church Office to pass your contact details to the Alpha Coordinators.
 Our next course starts on 13th September 2017.

 Operating the audio system at St John’s is a great way of serving the congregations and supporting the ministry and worship teams by ensuring the speech and music can be heard clearly by everyone.
 This involves setting up and putting away equipment, adjusting the many tone and levels controls during the service, and making recordings for those who are unable to be there on the day.
 If you feel that this is an area where you could contribute, please contact Phil Nichols.